yohannesHL/dupfinder/README.md

 The `--dedup` flag will get rid of duplicate files.

-For a directory structure like so:
+For a directory structure like:
 ```
 test_files
 ├── A
 │   ├── aws.svg